LelouchHe/logseq-local-telegram-bot/README.md

             [(= ?target ?marker)]]
         ```
         This is the description of query to show in help command
-        * Users need to send `/query query_name query_input0 query_input1` to invoke above query
         * It returns in JSON
-    * Run is for ts/js, which could uses all DOM and Logseq plugin apis.
+    * Run is for js, which could uses all DOM and Logseq plugin apis.
 It looks like below
         * [[local-telegram-bot/run]] run_name param0 param1
-        ```ts
+        ```js
         let param = param0 + param1;
-        logseq.UI.showMsg(param);
+        await logseq.UI.showMsg(param);
         return param;
         ```
         This is also the description of run to show in help command
-        * Users need to send `/run run_name param0 param1` to invoke above run
+        * It has access to `logseq` plugin api, and `await` could be used inside, as shown in the example
         * It returns in JSON
+    * Clicking the green arrow opens the playground.
+* Customized command system, which enable users to write datascript(query) or ts/js(run) and get response from Telegram by sending command
+    * "Enable Customized Command" needs to be enabled.
+This feature is still experimenting.
+It might change when it's finalized.
+    * Users need to send `/query query_name query_input0 query_input1` or just `/query_name query_input0 query_input1` to invoke above query
+    * Users need to send `/run run_name param0 param1` or just `/run_name param0 param1` to invoke above run
     * There is a `/help` command, to list all available commands with their signature and description
-    * When "Enable Customized Command From Message" is also enabled, users are able to add new commands from Telegram directly, as long as its format is correct
+    * When "Enable Customized Command From Message" is also enabled, users are able to add new commands from Telegram directly, as long as its format is

 ## Future features